fbpx

 For the most part though, you need to sort the credit situation yourselves (with our help).
 The majority of communicationss and journalism degrees have a Work Integrated Learning unit, which is usually the best avenue for credit.
 Talk to your head of department about what you need to do.
 Other options we’ve seen students have success with are open electives or internship units.
 Usually, we need to sign some forms and assess you afterwards, which we are more than willing to do provided you put the work in.

-Do I need to bring a laptop?
+Do I need to bring a laptop on the writing workshop?

 Yes — or something you can write with.
 You’ll be doing truckloads of writing, and will need to submit it online, so even a tablet with a keyboard will suffice.